Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Evolutionary optimization

-Beyond the primary intended benchmarking objective, our global searches with several uMLPs unexpectedly uncovered two phases more stable at their reference DFT level than the previously reported ground states.
-For Na$_2$CN$_2$, a substantially less dense packing of CN$_2$ units in a tI10 candidate (17.8~\AA$^3$/atom) than in the known mS10 structure (13.4~\AA$^3$/atom) improved the PBE-level stability by 1.9 meV/atom (see Fig.~\ref{fin}).
-However, all other tested functionals soundly disfavor tI10 relative to mS10 by 16-56 meV/atom, which makes the outlier a likely PBE-specific artifact.
-For MgB$_3$C$_3$, proposed to be a high-$T_{\textrm c}$ superconductor in hP7~\cite{Pham2023} or hP14~\cite{ak54} honeycomb layer structures potentially accessible through deintercalation of the known MgB$_2$C$_2$ compound, prior {\it ab initio} searches located an mS28 phase with an alternative layered morphology considered more stable by a set of DFT functionals~\cite{ak54}.
+\RR{In addition to} the primary intended benchmarking objective, our global searches \RR{with several uMLPs unexpectedly identified lower-energy candidates at the reference level: two apparent semi-local functional artifacts and a robustly better polymorph.} For Na$_2$CN$_2$, a substantially less dense packing of CN$_2$ units in a tI10 candidate (17.8~\AA$^3$/atom) than in the known mS10 structure (13.4~\AA$^3$/atom) improved the PBE-level stability by 1.9 meV/atom (see Fig.~\ref{fin}).
+However, all other tested functionals soundly disfavor tI10 relative to mS10 by 16--56 meV/atom, which makes the outlier likely PBE-specific. \RR{For CYI, the experimentally reported mS12 phase~\cite{Henn1996,Ahn2016} is reproduced by PBEsol and the vdW-corrected functionals, while PBE and r$^2$SCAN favor a related mS24 variant with tilted C$_2$ dimers (see Fig.~\ref{fin}).
+This near degeneracy is expected for a layered compound in which shifted Y$_2$I$_2$ sheets and C$_2$ dimers are sensitive to dispersive interactions.
+In fact, this is reflected in the different stacking orders found among the collected uMLP minima and a consistent} 1--2~\AA\ overestimation of the interlayer spacing, an artifact inherited from the underlying semi-local DFT approximations that misestimate the measured values by 0.2--0.5~\AA. \RR{Due to the abundance of distorted, nearly degenerate structures that made the minima ranking unreliable, we excluded this compound from Table~\ref{main} and used it only in the calculation of ranking RMSE and proximity metrics.} For MgB$_3$C$_3$, proposed to be a high-$T_{\textrm c}$ superconductor in hP7~\cite{Pham2023} or hP14~\cite{ak54} honeycomb layer structures potentially accessible through deintercalation of the known MgB$_2$C$_2$ compound, prior {\it ab initio} searches located an mS28 phase with an alternative layered morphology considered more stable by a set of DFT functionals~\cite{ak54}.
 The current uMLP-accelerated global optimization generated an oI28 polymorph, shown in Fig.~\ref{fin}, with a BC framework connected in 3D via sp$^3$ links uniformly favored by all tested DFT approximations.